From the origin stories of Omaha's businesses and buildings to the developments shaping its future, if it's part of Omaha's story, it's fair game.

 The seating area inside Prairie Pride.
 I feel like I missed an opportunity not writing “Omaha Exploration” on the pillar.
 Maybe somebody can do it for me.

-Prairie Pride was started by Jay Mack and Alex Brinner, home brewers from Aurora, Nebraska.
-Located in the heart of the city’s Railside District at 1515 E. South Front Street, they selected the location in order to help make the area the “Old Market of Grand Island” – a reference to Omaha’s Old Market.
+The brewery was started by Jay Mack and Alex Brinner, home brewers from Aurora, Nebraska, along with Brad Shearer and Amos Anson.
+Located in the heart of the city’s Railside District at 1515 East South Front Street, they selected the location in order to help make the area the “Old Market of Grand Island,” a reference to Omaha’s Old Market.

 Exposed brick walls inside the tap room with Prairie Pride’s motto.

-Both Prairie Pride and Kinkaider Brewing Company based out of Broken Bow, Nebraska have played a role in the recent rivitlization of downtown Grand Island.
+Before closing in 2025 due to health issues affecting one of its owners, Prairie Pride, like Kinkaider Brewing Company out of Broken Bow, played a role in the recent revitalization of downtown Grand Island.

 Please feel free to comment to share your thoughts and memories.